Front Range Lumber offers a complete selection of Glulams, LVLs, LSLs, I-Joists, Parallams, Rimboards and more.

 Collectively known as EWP (Engineered Wood Products), these are manufactured wood products used in a variety of construction applications.
 These items commonly are confused with each other, but EWP can be the generic label for any man-made wood-based construction item.

-If you have a challenging structural need, engineered products may be the most cost-effective and convenient solution.
-Ask your Front Range Lumber salesperson for more information today.
+If you have a challenging structural need, engineered wood products may be the most cost-effective and convenient solution.
+Ask your Front Range Lumber salesperson for more information about engineered wood today.

 Engineered to provide superior characteristics than regular lumber.